Lønset

-Lønset is a village in Oppdal municipality in Trøndelag county, Norway.
+Lønset is a village in Oppdal Municipality in Trøndelag county, Norway.
 The village is located along the Norwegian National Road 70, about 13 km west of the village of Vognillan and about 20 km west of the municipal center of Oppdal.
-The lakes Ångardsvatnet and Gjevilvatnet lie about 10 km to the north of Lønset.
+The lakes Ångardsvatnet and Gjevillvatnet lie about 10 km to the north of Lønset.

-Lønset Church is located in the village and it is the parish church for the western part of Oppdal municipality.
+Lønset Church is located in the village and it is the parish church for the western part of Oppdal Municipality.